Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 Once the data is indexed in Elasticsearch it can be used by different clients.

 ## Option 1 - Using the existing Traffic-Monitor
-One option is using the existing API-Gateway Traffic-Monitor.
-That means, you can use the same tooling as of today, but the underlying implementation of the Traffic-Monitor API is now point to Elasticsearch.
-This improves performance damatically, as Elasticsearch can scale across multiple machines if required.
+One option is to use the existing API-Gateway Traffic-Monitor.
+That means, you use the same tooling as of today, but the underlying implementation of the Traffic-Monitor API is now pointing to Elasticsearch instead of the internal OPSDB hosted by each API-Gateway instance.
+This improves performance damatically, as Elasticsearch can scale across multiple machines if required and other dashboards can be created for instance with Kibana.
-The glue between Elasticsearch and the API-Gateway Traffic-Monitor is an API-Builder project, that is exposing the same API, but to implement this interface it queries Elasticsearch instead of the OPSDB hosted by the individual API-Gateways.
+The glue between Elasticsearch and the API-Gateway Traffic-Monitor is an API-Builder project, that is exposing the same Traffic-Monitor API, but it is implemented using Elasticsearch instead of the OPSDB.
+The API-Builder is available as a ready to use Docker-Image and preconfigured in the docker-compose file.
 Finally, the Admin-Node-Manager has to be configured to use the API-Builder API instead of the internal implementation.

 ## Option 2 - Log-Inspector
 This a new separated user-interface with very basic set of functionilties.
 The Log-Inspector can be enabled by activating the following lines in the docker-compose.yml file: